Generic name: peginterferon alfa-2b [ peg-in-ter-FEER-on-AL-fa-too-bee ]

-You should not use peginterferon alfa-2b with ribavirin if you have:
+You should not use peginterferon alfa-2b if:

-if you are pregnant, or if you are a man and your sexual partner is pregnant.
+You should not use peginterferon alfa-2b with ribavirin if you are pregnant, or if you are a man and your sexual partner is pregnant.

 kidney disease (or if you are on dialysis);

-Tell your doctor right away if a pregnancy occurs while either the mother or the father is using peginterferon alfa-2b with ribavirin.
+Tell your doctor right away if a pregnancy occurs while either the mother or the father is using ribavirin.

 How should I use peginterferon alfa-2b?

-Do not shake the injection pen or mixed medicine.
-Do not use if the medicine has changed colors or has particles in it.
+Prepare an injection only when you are ready to give it.
+Do not use if the medicine looks cloudy, has changed colors, or has particles in it.
 Call your pharmacist for new medicine.